-Maja Brkan and Šejla Imamović in their article 'Article 52: Twenty-Eight Shades of Interpretation' consider that the concept of the essence of fundamental rights experienced a certain degree of revival with its inclusion in the Charter.
+Maja Brkan and Šejla Imamović in their article 'Article 52: Twenty-Eight Shades of Interpretation'8 consider that the concept of the essence of fundamental rights experienced a certain degree of revival with its inclusion in the Charter.
 This concept, which seems to play a minor role in the national jurisprudence, especially in Germany where it originates from, gained in importance in the CJEU case-law.
 The concept seems to be, in the eyes of the CJEU, a test distinct from a proportionality test.
 At the same time, the analysis of the national reports on the application of the Charter in the Member States effectuated in the article demonstrates that the concept of essence seems to have either received much less attention in the national case-law or is perceived as not having much additional value to proportionality.
-The German report, for example, mentions that the national courts sometimes refer to the concept of essence when citing Article 52(1) of the Charter, but that this notion does not have any significance in national jurisprudence.
+The German report, for example, mentions that the national courts sometimes refer to the concept of essence in national jurisprudence.
 This could be due to the fact that in German constitutional law the equivalent notion of 'Wesensgehalt' is not considered as having independent value, but rather as forming part of the proportionality analysis.